Jean84646/Hair-Salon.Solution/README.md

-# Pig Out
+# Hair Salon
-##### Favorite restaurant database.
+##### A Hair Salon Application

-#### By Anousone Kaseumsouk, Lan Dam, Jean Jia, 07.11.2018
+#### By Jean Jia, 07.13.2018

 ## Description

-A database that stores users favorite restaurant.
+A database application to hold a list of stylists and their clients.

 ## Setup

-Install Pig Out by downloading the folder.
+Install Hair Salon by downloading the folder.

 ## Technologies Used